Historical Marker Details

 Subject:Notes uses of site ranging from early Indian salmon fishing village to first long-distance hydroelectric power generation in the United States.

 Oregon City – once known as Willamette Falls – was early the site of an Indian salmon fishing village.
-The Falls furnished the power for a lumber mill which began operation in 1842, a flour …
+The Falls furnished the power for a lumber mill which began operation in 1842, a flour mill in 1844, a woolen mill in 1864, and the first paper mill in the …

 Read More